 Despite her carefree style, however, she was something of an intellectual, well read in literature, history and philosophy.
 And when she died of a heroin overdose in 1970, she also became a legend.

 A movie biopic about Janis seems inevitable, but so far, the planets haven’t aligned to make it so.
 Peter Newman acquired the rights to Joplin’s biggest hits almost ten years ago to produce The Gospel According to Janis.
-Lily Taylor,
+Lily Taylor, Pink and Zooey Deschanel have all been attached to play Joplin.

 A competing project, Piece of My Heart, was set to star Renee Zellweger — but the pieces never quite came together.